transient-haskell/transient-stack/transient/tutorial.md

 What is the solution?
 Finalizations. but Well-done finalizations.
 A finalization should be called once, when the last thread which has passed trough it have finished, including the execution of all their exceptions and backtrackings.

 finalizations are also backtracking stacks.
 Each one of them are for a type of value.
 Exception stacks are for SomeException.
-Finalization stacks are for Finish reason where reason is a string which describes the cause of the finalization.
-While the exception handler only triggers when the "subtype" of the exception match with the argument expected, the finalization handlers only triggers if the thread has zero siblings.
+Finalization stacks are for `Finish reason` where reason is a string which describes the cause of the finalization.
+While the exception handler only triggers when the "subtype" of the exception match with the argument expected, the finalization handlers only triggers if the thread which run the `onFinish` handler runs has zero siblings.
 This means that it is the last one.

 If the thread has more siblings then the handler will not be called and obviously, the other finalizations that are above it will not be needed to be checked.
 If the thread is the last, then it is executed and further finalizations in the stack are checked recursively.